E-vyatar/OOP-project/docs/Code_of_Conduct.md

 #### How do you ensure that each team member finishes everything on time?
 Did you clarify who will have a final say in the final deliverable and submit it to Brightspace on behalf of the project group?

-We'll set clear goals during every meeting, which must be met by all members.
+When the final backlog has been published we'll create all the issues.
+During meetings, we'll create milestones for a week and we'll assign the relevant issues to people in a fairly distributed way.
+We'll also set up soft deadlines then, which everyone must meet.

+Abigail will be responsible for the final deliverables.
+This only applies to group deadlines and not for individual assignments.

 Decisions and conflicts will be dealt with as listed in `Decision-making' & 'Dealing with conflicts'.
 Team decisions should be final with regard to the code.
 This is to avoid having to change everything we worked on so far for a small change in earlier code.
 An exception can be made if the team agrees upon it.

 ### **Behaviour:**